peterlasky/OverloadChallenge/README.md

       def revise(xi, xj):
         revised = False
         for x in csp.domains[xi]:
-            ## In the CS50 problem, CSP.is_consistent() is not a valid method and students are not able
+            ## In the CS50 problem, CSP.is_consistent() does not exist and students are not able
             # to make changes to the CSP class definition.
 This makes our problem more difficult.
             if not any(csp.is_consistent(xi, x, xj, y) for y in csp.domains[xj]): csp.domains[xi].remove(x)